 Cochlear Implant Surgery in Ethiopia!

 The first cochlear implant surgery was performed in Addis Ababa, Ethiopia in December of 2016.
-With the support of our otologist, audiologist, Med El corporation (www.medel.com), and the then otology fellows, we were able to perform 6 cochlear implant surgeries in Ethiopia.
-It is now almost 2 years post surgery for some of the patients and all are doing well.
+With the support of our otologist, audiologist, Med El corporation (www.medel.com).
+All of the patients continue to do well.
+We have now performed 9 cochlear implant surgeries in Addis Ababa.
+Our Ethiopian otologist and hearing professionals continue to monitor all of the patients.

 They have also received regular aural re-habilitation therapy from the local speech pathologist.